vaishnavanS/Lan-File-Share/README.md

-# 🎬 1 movie perday keeps depression away
+# 📁 LAN File Share

-A simple LAN-based video sharing application.
-This application allows users on the same Wi-Fi network to upload and download movies easily.
+A simple LAN-based file sharing application.
+This application allows users on the same Wi-Fi network to upload and download any files easily.

 ## ✨ Features

 - **LAN Sharing**: Share files with anyone connected to the same Wi-Fi network.
-- **Simple Uploads**: Easy-to-use interface for uploading `.mp4` and other video files.
+- **Simple Uploads**: Easy-to-use interface for uploading all types of files.
 - **Fast Access**: No complex setup required—just connect and share.

 ## 🚀 Getting Started